 This communicates to the relevant CMS manager, or the person responsible for ongoing content governance, that the piece of content needs to be updated.
 This is a great way for keeping content relevant, accurate and updated without having to learn how to use the CMS and it is an easy way for people to be notified about changes that need to be made to the website by having the content emailed to them.

-An initial Workflow statues you might consider is ‘new piece of content’ (eg staff bios or product pages).
-This would use an existing template so the person responsible would create the content, populate the field, mark as new and then notify relevant person that needs to add it to the CMS.
+An initial Workflow status you might consider is ‘new piece of content’ (eg staff bios or product pages).
+This would use an existing template so the person responsible would create the content, populate the field, mark it as new and then notify the relevant person that needs to add it to the CMS.

 This ensures the CMS stays consistent with GatherContent at all times which is really the ultimate aim of using GatherContent post-launch.